swetha0018/project2/README.md

 The biggest problem that I have been facing was through my backup.sh file.
 For some odd reason, I can't find the right directory to attach it to.
 Even though my code words perfectly, I have this one issue that needs to be resolved.
 I also had a few problems when transferring my code over to github, so I'm not exactly sure if I completed this task correctly as well.
 I know that it should have been easy for me to do, but for some reason I was having more trouble than usual.

 Steps 1-8 were very simple and easy to follow along with, as it mostly showed basic steps on how we were to complete the steps 9-17 due to how they got more and more complicated.
+All the commands from the tutorial links for 1-8 worked except for the cal command (noted by professor) so I did not utilize that command.
+On my end the code seems to be working as well as it should.

 Step 9 is where I started having problems with the backup.sh but of course, that is something that can be fixed quickly when I find the right directory to use.
 This problem continued through all the other steps until the end, but I will be trying to correct this issue in time for project 3 so I will be able to focus on the new work.